apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump endorses triumvirate of loyalists to take over RNC**
+**Jon Stewart Uses 'Daily Show' Return to Equate Trump and Biden**

-You can read more about it [here](https://www.axios.com/2024/02/13/trump-rnc-chair-ronna-mcdaniel-2024).
+You can read more about it [here](https://www.thedailybeast.com/jon-stewart-uses-daily-show-return-to-equate-trump-and-biden).

 ## Requirements
 - Python 3.8